Nasty Canasta: Drip-Along Daffy (1951)

-In the 1951 firlm Drip-Along Daffy, Daffy Duck is about to take a drink at the bar when Nasty Canasta, playing on the flatness of two-dimensional animation, walks in past his 'Wanted' poster.
+In the 1951 film Drip-Along Daffy, Daffy Duck is about to take a drink at the bar when Nasty Canasta, playing on the flatness of two-dimensional animation, walks in past his 'Wanted' poster.
 Daffy tries to intimidate Canasta with his gun, but Canasta just bites off most of the gun and swallows it ("Probably didn't have his i-ron today!").
 Canasta then intimidates Daffy with a drink made of various poisons and toxic materials (so 'hot', in fact, that when two ice cubes are put in, the ice cubes jump out, yelping, and leap into a bucket of water).
-Canasta downs the drink with no side effects (other than his hat flipping), and when Daffy gets Porky to take the drink with seemingly no side effects, Daffy downs his as well.
+Canasta downs the drink with no side effects (other than his hat flipping), and when Daffy gets Porky Pig to take the drink with seemingly no side effects, Daffy downs his as well.
 A few seconds later, Daffy and Porky exhibit wild side effects, turning green, reciting Mary Had a Little Lamb in childish voices and mannerisms, and briefly acting like they are both motorized.
 Eventually, Daffy challenges Canasta to a showdown in the street.
 Daffy and Canasta start walking towards each other, the street deserted, when Porky winds up a small British soldier doll and lets it go towards Canasta.
 Canasta picks up the doll, chuckling, until the doll points its gun at Canasta and fires, sending Canasta to the ground.

 The townspeople come out cheering, and Daffy assumes that they are cheering for him, but Porky is the hero of the hour.
 The next day, Daffy is shown wearing a sanitation worker's uniform and pushing a dumpster, and comments about how he would clean up the 'one-horse town'.
 Porky, now the town sheriff, comments 'L-l-l-lucky for him it is a one horse town.'